Host a Sustainable Event

 Photo Credit: Fairmont Singapore and Swissôtel The Stamford

-Many business meetings take place over meals, and Singapore is a foodie's paradise offering countless choices for business and networking meals.
-Nevertheless, food waste remains a critical issue for the MICE sector.
-To help solve this challenge, Singapore is updating legislation to require large commercial and industrial food waste generators such as hotels and developments housing food caterers to segregate their food waste and allocate space for on-site food waste treatment from 2024 onwards14.
+Singapore serves as a hub for business meetings, many of which often take place over meals.
+However, the city’s abundance of culinary options presents a challenge for the MICE sector: food waste.
+Recognising this, Singapore is taking steps to support sustainable catering practices.
+Singapore is updating legislation to require large commercial and industrial food waste generators such as hotels and developments housing food caterers to segregate their food waste and allocate space for on-site food waste treatment from 2024 onwards13.
 Likewise, MICE venues in the country are providing more options for sustainable catering menus.

-Fairmont Singapore and Swissôtel The Stamford are prime examples of MICE venues that have taken significant steps towards sustainable food preparation and waste management.
-They recycle food waste using an Eco-Wiz Dry System Model DV1000 machine which can process 100 kg of raw vegetable scraps and peelings daily, with the compost later used as fertiliser in their shared herb garden15.
-They also launched the industry's first urban aquaponics farm in 201916, a 450-square-metre space designed to allow fish and vegetables to grow together in an integrated system and supply vegetables and fresh fish for the two hotels.
-Event planners can request for catering menus to feature produce from this garden.
+Fairmont Singapore and Swissôtel The Stamford are prime examples of MICE event venues that have taken significant steps towards sustainable food preparation and waste management.
+They recycle food waste using an Eco-Wiz Dry System Model DV1000 machine which can process 100 kg of raw vegetable scraps and peelings daily, with the compost later used as fertiliser in their shared herb garden14.
+AI trackers from Lumitics, a Singapore-founded food waste management system start-up, are used to cut avoidable food waste by tracking the amount and type of waste generated, and delivering insights that allow the hotel to optimise production and purchasing.
+They also launched the industry's first urban aquaponics farm in 201915, a 450-square-metre space designed to allow fish and vegetables to grow together in an integrated system and supply vegetables and fresh fish for the two hotels.
+Event planners can request for catering menus to feature produce from this garden, enabling organisers and delegates to conduct meetings and run their events sustainably.

 Reduce paper and plastic waste

-Paper and plastic make up more than a third of waste generated at events17, and many event planners in Singapore have done one or more of the following to significantly reduce this type of waste:
+Paper and plastic make up more than a third of waste generated at events16, and many event planners in Singapore have adopted one or more of the following sustainable best practices to significantly reduce this type of waste:

-• Conduct registrations via QR codes or through online event ticketing applications like Eventbrite, Peatix and SISTIC.
+• Conduct registrations through digital event ticketing and management applications like Gevme, Jublia and Occam Lab.

 • Implement 'Bring-Your-Own' initiatives for reusable bottles, containers, cutlery or stationery.

-• Engage sustainable vendors like Triple Eyelids which upcycles industrial waste into furnishing for event spaces18 and XCEL Industrial which provides reconditioned wood pallets for event logistics19.
+• Engage sustainable vendors like Triple Eyelids which upcycles industrial waste into furnishing for event spaces17 and XCEL Industrial which provides reconditioned wood pallets for event logistics18.

 Singapore MICE venues have also made paper and plastic waste reduction a significant part of their operations.
-For instance, Resort World Sentosa (RWS) has stopped using single-use plastic straws, water bottles and tableware not just at MICE events but also in all its themed attractions, hotels and dining establishments, saving more than 100 tonnes of plastic every year20.
+For instance, since 2018, Resorts World Sentosa (RWS) has embarked on efforts to progressively phase out single-use plastic straws, water bottles and tableware not just at MICE events but also in all its themed attractions, hotels and dining establishments, saving more than 100 tonnes of plastic every year19.
 In 2021, RWS also introduced Eco-MICE packages for sustainable events, which include serving meals in sustainable packaging and providing reusable pens and recycled paper at events.
+This resulted in a waste to landfill diversion rate of over 30% and enabled recycling across 10 waste streams – including plastic, paper, and horticultural waste.
 Affirming the integrated resort's ongoing sustainability journey, the Global Sustainable Tourism Council has honoured RWS with its Destination Criteria and Industry Criteria for Hotels certifications.

 Book rooms at eco-friendly hotels

-Many hotels in Singapore have incorporated sustainable measures that go beyond planting a few extra trees on its compounds.
+Many hotels in Singapore have incorporated sustainable practices that go beyond planting a few extra trees on its compounds.
 Delegates can unwind in these lush spaces equipped with the latest green technologies.

 Explore the City in Nature

-When networking sessions and meetings are done, planners should encourage delegates to explore the wide variety of flora and fauna in Singapore and discover how the country earned its moniker “City in a Garden”.
+When networking sessions and meetings are done, planners should encourage delegates to explore the unique tourism offerings in Singapore, especially the wide variety of flora and fauna to discover how the country earned its moniker “City in Nature”.

-At Pulau Ubin, visitors can take part in Amazing Races and kayaking challenges while learning about the rich ecosystem of the island accessible via a 15-minute ferry ride from Changi Point Ferry Terminal.
+Visitors can take a trip to Pulau Ubin, a small island off the coast of Singapore and a popular getaway for nature lovers due to its wildlife.
+There, visitors can take part in Amazing Races and kayaking challenges while learning about the rich ecosystem of the island accessible via a 15-minute ferry ride from Changi Point Ferry Terminal.
 Available tours include the ‘Chek Jawa Guided Tour’ and ‘Kampong Tour at Pulau Ubin’ by NParks, as well as ones organised by private operators including Let’s Go Tour and Bike Around Tour.

-Back on the main island, on the north-western corner of Singapore, sits Sungei Buloh Wetland Reserve.
-Through free guided walks held there every weekend, visitors can get the chance to glimpse resident wildlife like otters and estuarine crocodiles23.
-Sungei Buloh is also a must-visit for budding ornithologists, as Singapore is part of the East Asian-Australasian Flyway, the world’s largest flyway stretching from Alaska to Australia and New Zealand24.
+Back on the main island, on the north-western corner of Singapore sits Sungei Buloh Wetland Reserve.
+Through free guided walks held there every weekend, visitors can get the chance to glimpse resident wildlife like otters and estuarine crocodiles22.
+Sungei Buloh is also a must-visit for budding ornithologists, as Singapore is part of the East Asian-Australasian Flyway, the world’s largest flyway stretching from Alaska to Australia and New Zealand23.

 For those who need a quick respite from the hustle and bustle of the city, the Singapore Botanic Gardens is a stone’s throw away from the Central Business District.
-Spanning 74 hectares, it is the first and only tropical botanic gardens on the UNESCO’s World Heritage Site list and has something for everyone including an Ethnobotany Garden where visitors can learn about plants used by indigenous cultures in Southeast Asia25.
+Spanning 74 hectares, it is the first and only tropical botanic gardens on the UNESCO’s World Heritage Site list and has something for everyone including an Ethnobotany Garden where visitors can learn about plants used by indigenous cultures in Southeast Asia24.
+It houses the National Orchid Garden, where visitors can marvel at over 1,000 species and 2,000 hybrids of orchids on display including Singapore’s national flower, the Vanda Miss Joaquim25.

 With Singapore planning to add 1,000 hectares of green spaces by 2035, including 130 hectares of new parks by 202626, visitors can expect even more options to get in touch with nature when they visit in the coming years.